Coordinator: Augusto Sampaio

 Fog Computing is defined as a scenario where a huge number of heterogeneous (wireless and sometimes autonomous), ubiquitous and decentralized devices communicate and potentially cooperate among themselves and with the network to perform storage and processing tasks without the intervention of third parties.
 These tasks may support basic network functions or new services and applications that run in a sandboxed environment.
 Fog Computing presents several challenges.
 One of them includes the management of complex tasks that are not well-supported by resource-constrained devices.
 In fact, this problem is not restricted to computing tasks only, but it can also comprise data that should not be stored in some IoT nodes.
 A promising technique to address this issue is offloading, an approach to increase performance and reduce the energy consumption by migrating processing or data from constrained devices into other infrastructure, with greater computing power and storage.
 In this project, we address this research topic and propose an architecture to support data and computing offloading in Fog environments based on the microservices architectural style.

 SPEAKR – Smart Processing & Environment for Analytics Knowledge Resources

 Coordinator: Ricardo José Rocha Amorim

 This project comes from the development of an architecture for the analysis of large amounts of multi-source, heterogeneous data generated through intelligent services.
-This combines Big Data technologies, ontologies, middleware and architectural standards, adopted as a way to obtain a flexible and interoperable architecture for the measurement, collection and analysis of data in diverse applications and their context.
+This combines Big Data technologies, ontologies, middleware, and architectural standards, adopted as a way to obtain a flexible and interoperable architecture for the measurement, collection, and analysis of data in diverse applications and their context.
 Software Engineering and Design techniques will be used in the development of the platform and the design of friendly interfaces that facilitate the use of intelligent services of analytics knowledge in contexts of multi-source, heterogeneous data.
-It is expected to obtain a generic architecture and independent of the context, being able to be integrated in different business environments.
+It is expected to obtain a generic architecture and independent of the context, being able to be integrated into different business environments.